Kihumba/private-/D4+/Product Manager/Product Manager Learning Outcomes/0A. What is a Product Manager/README.md

 Most importantly, you **must** have a desire to solve problems, build products that customers will love, and contribute to the growth and success of your overall business.
 Sound like you? **Dive in!** .

+### Resources

+- ["What makes a product manager"](https://medium.com/my-product-journal/what-makes-a-product-manager-2c0a58dc0f14) - Written by Olufunmilade Oshodi